oisbel/Linux-Server-Configuration/README.md

 ##### Configure the Uncomplicated Firewall (UFW)
 ___
 Only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
 First check the ufw status.
-Then allow and deny according to the case( allow SSH (port 2200), HTTP (port 80), and NTP (port 123)), and finally enable the firewall:
+Then, allow and deny according to the case( allow SSH (port 2200), HTTP (port 80), and NTP (port 123)), and finally enable the firewall:
 ```
 $ sudo ufw status
 $ sudo ufw default deny incoming